-This week, we’re going to revisit one of the games that revolutionized the racing/driving simulation genre and introduced a lot of the mechanics commonly found nowadays in this genre.
+This week, we’re going to revisit one of the games that revolutionized the racing/driving simulation genre and introduced a lot of the mechanics commonly found nowadays in said genre.
 I’m talking about Test Drive.

 Test Drive was developed by Distinctive Software and published by Accolade.
 It was originally released in 1987 for Amiga, Atari ST, Commodore 64 and DOS.
 It was re-released a year later for the Apple II and in 1989 for the PC-98.